How to Introduce Your Child to 1 Million Words Before Kindergarten

 With these averages, the researchers calculated how many words a child would hear from birth through age 5 with a mix of board books and picture books.
 Based on their calculations, kids who were read to once or twice a week would hear 63,570 words, while children who were read to three to five times a week would hear 169,520 words.
 Daily reading would result in 296,660 words, and five books a day would result in a whopping 1,483,300 words heard by age 5!

-Though children’s picture and board books showcase a simpler set of vocabulary than, say, a title from the Harry Potter series, many contain words that are rarely found in everyday conversations.
+Though children’s picture and board books showcase a simpler set of vocabulary, many contain words that are rarely found in everyday conversations.
 That’s why reading is so important for language exposure (even for older kids!) — everyday chatter is typically not as rich in vocabulary as books.

 Additionally, the “extra-texual” talk after a reading, during which parents discuss a book with their kids, can further enhance a child’s vocabulary.
 (Here are some storytime questions that will get you started.)
 Though children may not fully understand every single word they hear, this early exposure prepares them for future instances when they may encounter these words in print, such as at school.